quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 the previously received packet was not marked CE.
 From there on, if multiple CE-marked packets are received in a row or only non-CE-marked packet received, the endpoint resumes sending acknowledgements based on the Ack-Eliciting Threshold or max_ack_delay.
-This results in sending an immediate acknowledgement only when there is a transition from non-CE-marked to CE-marked.
+Therefore, CE-marking only triggers an immediate acknowledgement when there is a transition from non-CE-marked to CE-marked.

 Doing this maintains the peer's response time to congestion events, while also reducing the ACK rate compared to {{Section 13.2.1 of QUIC-TRANSPORT}} during